abisheksriram/fileGL/README.md

     If you want to organize your files based on date , then call,
-        datewise(history=False)
+        fileGL.datewise(True)

 ### File-Format based Organising

     If you want to organize your files based on file-format , then call,
-            typewise(history=False)
+            fileGL.typewise(True)

 ### File-Name based Organising

     If you want to organize your files based on name , then call,
-            namewise(history=False)
+            fileGL.namewise(True)
         In this type,user will be prompted to enter list of file name to organise this type of organising will organise by matching list of file names entered by user with the file names

 ### What to expect in Future from this package?

     This package is now in development phase.In the mere future various other types will also be added in this package.
     To list few, dedicated organiser for organising programming files organising music files etc.,